Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 By the end, you will:

-1. Distinguish **on-prem** vs **remote** access paths and when VPN is required.
+1. Distinguish **on-prem** VS **remote** access paths and when VPN is required.
 2. **Enable and configure L2TP/IPsec (PSK)** in RRAS (RRAS is already installed).
+3. Connect a client to your server using VPN over the Internet.
-3. Prove DNS/web reachability to internal services **using FQDNs**.
+4. Prove DNS/web reachability to internal services **using FQDNs**.
-4. Read/interpret tracert and nslookup to explain routing/DNS behavior.
+5. Use `tracert` and `nslookup` output to explain routing/DNS behavior.

 ### Minimum Progression Requirements